-As of September 30, 2020, the Company had not commenced operations.
-All activity through September 30, 2020 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a target for a Business Combination.
+As of December 31, 2020, the Company had not commenced operations.
+All activity through December 31, 2020 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, relates to the Company's efforts toward locating and completing a suitable Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of net gains on investments, dividends and interest income on U.S. Treasury Securities, investments in money market funds that invest in U.S. Treasury Securities, and cash from the proceeds derived from the Initial Public Offering.

 The Company's sponsor is CF Finance Holdings II, LLC (the "Sponsor").
 The registration statement for the Company's Initial Public Offering was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on August 26, 2020.
 On August 31, 2020, the Company consummated the Initial Public Offering of 50,000,000 units (each, a "Unit" and with respect to the shares of Class A common stock included in the Units sold, the "Public Shares") at a purchase price of \$10.00 per Unit, generating gross proceeds of \$500,000,000, which is described in Note 4.
 Each Unit consists of one share of Class A common stock and one-third of one redeemable warrant.
 Each whole warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50.
 Each warrant will become exercisable on the later of 30 days after the completion of the Business Combination or 12 months from the closing of the Initial Public Offering and will expire 5 years after the completion of the Business Combination, or earlier upon redemption or liquidation.
-The Company granted the underwriter a 45-day option to purchase up to an additional 7,500,000 Units to cover overallotments, if any.
+The Company granted the underwriter a 45-day option to purchase up to an additional 7,500,000 Units to cover over-allotments, if any.
 The over-allotment option expired unexercised on October 10, 2020.